TheDustyard/WHS-Help-Bot/README.md

 them, as you will see later in the tutorial.

 As an example, let us say we have a bot with a prefix `!` and we are trying to run the command `help`.
-To run this command we would type `!help`.
+To run this command we would type

+    !help

 Let us break this apart, The `!` in this case went in place of the `<prefix>` placeholder and the `help` where the `<command>` was.
 The command has no subcommands nor arguments so we can ignore those.